Skip to content

 by Lukas Zögernitz • 06/06/2015

 Queenstown is located on the South Island of New Zealand, in the middle of the Southern Lakes District.
 The backdrop of clear lakes in front of snow-covered mountains is breathtaking and the sporting opportunities are diverse.
 This is no longer an insider tip and Queenstown and the region are therefore very touristy.
 This has advantages and disadvantages.
-In any case, the mountains around Queenstown offer freeriders many options and with the Remarkables, one of New Zealand's best commercial ski areas is practically on the doorstep.
+In any case, the mountains around Queenstown offer freeriders many options and with the Remarkables, one of New Zealand's best commercial ski resorts is practically on the doorstep.

 Queenstown